AreaLayer/arealayer.github.io/docs/index.md

 ### Who we are?

-Layer2Labs is a organization with focus in build products and services on the top of Bitcoin
+Layer2Labs is a startup  with focus in build products and services on the top of Bitcoin (Lightning Network, Sidechains and layers).

 ## Mission